 Each staff member has the autonomy to act as an advocate for children and to act fast to safeguard them.
 The staff team ensure that the welfare of the children living with us is paramount and are clear about their role in relation to safeguarding.
+We discuss a different scenario each month relating to safeguarding and discuss procedures adults are to follow to protect children at risk such as missing from care, e-safety, CSE and physical interventions.
+The scenarios we use link to our Benecare policies and procedures and children's risk assessments.

-We ensure that adults are aware that all concerns about children, no matter how small, I must be reported via Benecare's safeguarding procedure.
+We ensure that adults are aware that all concerns about children, no matter how small, must be reported via Benecare's safeguarding procedure.
 Adults are aware of their responsibility to notify other professionals of any safeguarding concerns such as LADO, the front door service, and/or Kent Police.